PaponAhasan/Data-Structures-and-Algorithms/Greedy/Activity Selection Problem.md

 - Activity selection problem is a problem in which a person has a list of works to do.
 - Each of the activities has a starting time and ending time.
 - You need to schedule the activities in such a way the person can complete a maximum number of activities.

+The problem statement for Activity Selection is that "Given a set of n activities with their start and finish times, we need to select maximum number of non-overlap activities, given that the person can handle only one activity at a time and complete maximum number of activities.
 ```
 ### Simulation